• Skip to primary navigation

 Substitution option:

-Substitute cardamom pods for 1.5 tablespoons of ground cardamom for this cardamom syrup recipe.
+Substitute cardamom pods for 1.5 tablespoons of ground cardamom.
 The grounds don't completely dissolve, but won't be of issue in most recipes.
 If you prefer the syrup without any grain, strain it through a clean cheesecloth or paper towel always does the trick with no cleanup.

 Comment below letting me know how you enjoyed it!